xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: Preliminaries

 \subsection{Kernel machines}

-A kernel machine is a non-parametric machine learning model~\cite{KernelsBook, AronszajnKernels}.
-The idea behind kernel machines is that one can train a nonlinear predictive model by first transforming input data with a fixed, nonlinear feature map and then performing linear regression on the transformed data.
-Kernel machines make this procedure computationally tractable even for infinite dimensional feature maps by using kernel functions (inner products of feature mapped data).
+A kernel machine is a non-parametric machine learning model~\citep{KernelsBook, AronszajnKernels}.
+The idea behind kernel machines is that a nonlinear predictive model can be trained by first transforming input data with a fixed, nonlinear feature map and then performing linear regression on the transformed data.
+Kernel machines make this procedure computationally tractable even for infinite dimensional feature maps by using explicitly defined kernel functions (inner products of feature mapped data).
 We describe kernel machines in the context of supervised learning below.
 Let $X \in \mathbb{R}^{n \times d}$ denote training inputs with ${x^{(i)}}^T$ denoting the example in the $i$\textsuperscript{th} row of $X$ for $i \in [n]$ and $y \in \mathbb{R}^{n \times c}$ denote training labels.
 Let $K: \mathbb{R}^{d} \times \mathbb{R}^{d} \to \mathbb{R}$ denote a kernel function (a positive semi-definite, symmetric function).
 Given a regularization parameter $\lambda \geq 0$, a kernel machine trained on the data $(X, y)$ is a predictor, $\hat{f}: \mathbb{R}^{d} \to \mathbb{R}^{c}$, of the form:

 where the notation $K(x, X) \in \mathbb{R}^{1 \times n}$ denotes an $n$-dimensional row vector with $K(x, X)_{i} = K(x, x^{(i)})$ and $K(X, X) \in \mathbb{R}^{n \times n}$ denotes a matrix with $K(X, X)_{ij} = K(x^{(i)}, x^{(j)})$.
 Examples of kernel functions used in practice are the Gaussian kernel ($K(x, z) = \exp(-\|x - z\|_2^2) / L^2 $) or the Laplace kernel ($K(x, z) = \exp(- \|x - z\|_2) / L$).
 The advantage of kernel functions is that the predictor admits a closed form solution, which can be computationally efficient to fit on datasets under $100$k samples.
 The limitations of kernel machines are twofold: (1) the formulation in Eq.~\eqref{eq: kernel ridge regression} does not scale well (it is super-quadratic in the number of samples) and (2) the choice of kernel is fixed independently of the input data.
 The former limitation is addressed by recent, pre-conditioned gradient descent methods for solving for $\alpha$ in Eq.~\eqref{eq: kernel ridge regression} and methods that construct low-dimensional approximations of the kernel matrix.
 These include EigenPro~\citep{ma2017diving, ma2019kernel, eigenpro3}, Falkon~\citep{rudi2017falkon}, and randomly pivoted Cholesky \citep{chen2025randomly}.
 The latter limitation is addressed by procedures for adapting the kernel to the training data.
 We describe one such approach known as the kernel Recursive Feature Machine (kernel-RFM) below.